Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Fully nonlinear solutions for Stokes flow

 To complete the formulation, we specify two more conditions akin to those imposed for the long-wave model.
-First, we remove the translational invariance of any travelling-wave solution by stipulating that the wave maximum lies at the midpoint of the computational domain $[-L,L]$, which requires that $\mbox{d}h^*/\mbox{d} x = 0$ at $x=0$, where $h^*(x)$ is the travelling-wave profile.
-For the remaining condition, one option is to fix the volume of fluid in each computational period.
-Since our ultimate goal is to compute solitary-pulse solutions, a more convenient approach, and that adopted for the long-wave model in \S~\ref{sec:long}, is to fix the height of the film at $x=0$ by demanding that $h^*(\pm L)=1$.
-By fixing the location of the wave maximum and the film height in this way, we efficiently compute pulse solutions (where they exist) by increasing the domain size $L$.
+First, we remove the translational invariance by imposing the condition $h^*_x=0$ at $x=0$, and to break the `volume' symmetry, we impose the condition $h^*=1$ at $x=L$.
+By fixing the location of the wave maximum and the film height in this way, we efficiently compute pulse solutions (where they exist) by increasing $L$.

 With these final two conditions, the coupled integral formulation comprising (\ref{bie}), (\ref{eq:Electric_BI_1}) and (\ref{intcon}), together with the kinematic condition (\ref{kincon}) and the dynamic stress condition (\ref{dynstress}) are solved numerically using the boundary-element method by discretising one period of the {\it a priori} unknown free surface, $F$, with a sequence of $N$ connected straight elements and treating the unknown variables as constants over the elements.
-In this way, we derive a set of nonlinear algebraic equations to be solved for these unknown constant element values.
-Full details of the implementation of the method are provided by \cite{tseluiko2008effect} and, in the interest of brevity, we do not repeat them here.
-Having made an initial guess for the free-surface shape, the nonlinear algebraic equations are solved using Newton's method to produce the free-surface profile $h^*$, the disturbance velocity $\bu^D$ and disturbance traction $\mbf^D$, and the wave speed speed $c^*$.
+In this way, we derive a set of nonlinear algebraic equations to be solved using Newton's method for these unknown constant element values, the free-surface profile $h^*$ and the wave speed $c^*$.
+Full details of the implementation ofthe method are provided by \cite{tseluiko2008effect} and, in the interest of brevity, we do not repeat them here.